-Annette Russo, Environmental Health, Safety and Sustainability; Johnson & Johnson
+Annette Russo, Environmental Health, Safety & Sustainability Professional

 Annette Russo knew she wanted to become an EHS professional in middle school.
 She saw the environmental impact from a local metal smelting factory (now a Superfund site), and knew that she wanted to keep that from happening in other places.